The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

 \subsection{Reactive defense}

-Our reactive defense has two types of components - i) a static component, which checks the integrity of all framework components before running a job, and ii) a dynamic component, which works as a fallback for some of the proactive defenses and blocks some of the capabilities that are not covered by the proactive defense (i.e., blocking suppressAccessChecks with reflections).
-The dynamic component consists of two parts (1) Java security manager-based sandboxing, and (2) rewriting the user-submitted job with runtime checks.
-Using security managers is the most natural way to sandbox untrusted code execution in JVM.
-However, the existing Java security manager capabilities are insufficient to sandbox some of the exploitable capabilities.
-Because of this, in addition to the security manager, we also use code instrumentation-based runtime checking.
-The implementation details of our reactive defense can be found in Appendix~\ref{reactive:implementation:details}.
+The goal of our reactive defense is two folds, \textit{i)} ensuring the integrity of our trusted computing base (TCB) and \textit{ii)} restrict non-blockable attack surfaces that either escaped or not covered by the proactive defense.
+The reactive defense has two types of components - \textit{i)} a static component, that matches the cryptographic hashes of the TCB before running a job, and ii) a dynamic component, which works as a fallback for the non-blockable attack surfaces.
+The dynamic component consists of two parts (1) Java security manager-based sandboxing of API usage to restrict abuse cases, and (2) rewriting the user-submitted job with runtime checks for the APIs that are not sandboxed.